YavorYanchev/DesignPatterns/README.md

 The Strategy pattern enables a client to choose which algorithms to use from a family of algorithms and gives a simple way to access it.
 The algorithms can also be expressed independently of the data they are using.

+## State

+Allows object to alter its behaviour when its internal state changes.
+This pattern is close to the concept of finite-state machines.
+The state patern can be implemented as a strategy pattern, which is able to switch a strategy though invocations of methods defined in the pattern's interface.
+Used to encapsulate varying behaviour for the same object, based on its intenal state.
+This can be cleaner way for an object to change its behaviour at runtime without resorting to conditional statements and thus improve maintainability.
+State pattern is set to solve 2 main problems:
+* an object should change its behaviour when its internal state changes
+* state-specific behaviour should be defined independently.
+That is, adding new states should not affect the behaviour of existing states.